mulesoft-assets/template-healthcare-ehr-appointments-process-api/README.md

 ### Applying Policies in CloudHub

-When a Mule application is deployed using the Mule Runtime, the API Platform allows you to dynamically apply different policies that can be used for securizing the application, among many other cases.
+When a Mule application is deployed using the Mule Runtime, the API Platform allows you to dynamically apply different policies that can be used for securing the application, among many other cases.
 More information can be found in [Policies for Mule 4](https://docs.mulesoft.com/api-manager/2.x/policies-mule4).

 ## Properties to Configure
 To use this template you need to configure properties (APIs, Credentials, API Autodiscovery, etc.) either in properties file or in CloudHub as Environment Variables.
 Detail list with examples: